-- Admission and discharge dates
+- Admission date

-- Patient control and medical record numbers (assigned by hospitals)
+- Patient control number (assigned by hospital)

 - Date of birth

 - Patient address

 - Physician code